enlupi/FCC-Validation/README.md

 ## Where to Place the Code: Creating the correct *key4hep-reco-validation* Directory

 The bash script needs to be saved in the correct subdirectory of [*key4hep-reco-validation*](https://github.com/key4hep/key4hep-reco-validation) (the accessory scripts do not need to be placed there for the pipeline to run, but please do so in order to maintain the repository properly organised).
+As mentioned [above](#execute-scripts), this repository's structure mirrors the one for [k4geo](https://github.com/key4hep/k4geo/tree/main/FCCee), where the detector geometry lives. <br>
 More specifically, go to *scripts/FCCee/* and check if there already is a **directory for the geometry** or create one if needed, then create a **subdirectory for the specific version**.
 As mentioned in the [previous section](#execute-scripts), the naming convention is pretty strict, and the exact names of the geometry and version must be used to name the respective directories.

 Let's use the fictitious *ALLEGRO_o4_v15* as a concrete example.
 The geometry directory *ALLEGRO* already exists, so you would only need to create a *ALLEGRO_o4_v15* subdirectory.
 Taking the example structure from the [previous section](#execute-scripts) as the base, the new structure would look like:
 ```